Claude Code Hooks: Complete Guide to All 12 Lifecycle Events

 StatusLine Display

-When context drops below 30%, the statusline shows the current backup path:
+When a backup exists for the current session, the statusline shows the backup path:

 This tells you exactly which file to load after compaction.